Himasnhu-AT/Himasnhu-AT/README.md

 # 💫 About Me:
+🔭 I'm building OpenEdu.

+🎋 working on Rest (rust based npm testing library), ShinchanJS (toy programming language), RusChain (Rust based 2-layer blockchain implementation)

-🔭 I'm building ai-res<br>🤝 If you have any project, count me in<br>☘️ Currently learning rust, exploring AI in depth<br>
+🤝 If you have any project, count me in

+☘️ Currently learning rust, exploring AI in depth

 ## 🌐 Socials: